kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 ```

 React Query takes the good parts of Apollo and brings them to REST.
 It works with any function that returns a Promise and embraces the stale-while-revalidate caching strategy.
 The library tries to keep your data as fresh as possible while at the same time showing data to the user as early as possible.
+1. Is an async state manager
+2. `staleTime` is your best friend
+3. Treat parameters as dependencies

 > TanStack Query is a server-state library, responsible for managing asynchronous operations between your server and client.
 Vuex, Pinia, Zustand, etc. are client-state libraries that can be used to store asynchronous data.